Mineralogy Certification Course

 Rossmanite | ☐ | Li1+Al2 | Al6 | Si6O18 | (BO3)3 | (OH)3 | (OH) |

-It is only possible to identify a member of the tourmaline supergroup with a chemical analysis.
+Only advanced chemical analysis can identify the species of a specific tourmaline.
 Do not confuse varietal names of tourmalines like rubellite or indicolite with mineral species.
-Varietal names are just color-based tourmaline names to emphasize color and have nothing in common with crystal structure and chemical composition.
+Varietal names are just color-based tourmaline names.
+They don't correspond to any differences in crystal or chemical composition.

 Introduction to Inosilicates

-When combining SiO4 tetrahedra into infinite chains without making cycles or rings, we will receive inosilicates, sometimes simply called chain silicates.
-They are subdivided into single chains with [Si2O6]4- units and double chains with [Si4O11]6-.
-Double chains can be visualized as two chains connected.
+When SiO4 tetrahedra combine into infinite chains without forming cycles or rings, inosilicates are formed.
+(They are sometimes called "chain silicates").
+Inosilicates are subdivided into single chains with [Si2O6]4- structural units and double chains with [Si4O11]6- structural units.
+(You can visualize double chains as two connected chains).

 Pyroxenes and Amphiboles

-Pyroxines crystalize under higher temperatures, forming during the early stages of magma cooling.
-When water is present in magma, pyroxenes can interact with water molecules, forming amphiboles.
+Pyroxenes crystalize under higher temperatures, forming during the early stages of magma cooling.
+When water is present in magma, at lower temperatures, pyroxenes can interact with water molecules, which forms amphiboles.
 Pyroxenes and amphiboles are excellent indicators of pressure-temperature (P-T) conditions.
-During prograde metamorphism (temperature is gradually rising), amphiboles can be changed into pyroxenes with losing water, and under retrograde metamorphism (temperature is slowly decreasing), pyroxenes are changed into amphiboles with gaining (OH) anion.
+During prograde metamorphism (temperature gradually rising), amphiboles can change into pyroxenes by losing water.
+Under retrograde metamorphism (temperature slowly decreasing), pyroxenes can change into amphiboles by gaining (OH) anions.

-Single chain inosilicates are represented by pyroxene supergroup minerals.
-Similarly to tourmaline or garnet groups, pyroxene is not the name of a single mineral species but a massive group of mineral species with the same or very similar crystal structure and varying chemical composition.
+Single chain inosilicates include the pyroxene supergroup minerals.
+Similarly to tourmaline or garnet, pyroxene is not the name of a single mineral species.
+Instead, it is the name of a very large group of mineral species with the same or very similar crystal structure and varying chemical compositions.

 Pyroxene Supergroup

-A general formula of pyroxenes is the following
+A general formula for pyroxenes is the following:

 with positions: